haejiyun/Machine-Learning/README.md

 [Database] E-commerce Product Database
 Code :
 Presentation :
 E-commerce product data management with 825 products listed on ERP and 714 products listed on e-shop.
 Web generated information required data cleaning and data processing in order to bring it together with ERP generated product information.
-Sales and outlier prices were analysed to ensure data quality
+Sales and outlier prices were analysed to ensure data quality.

 [Analysis] E-commerce sales and customer profile